rahape/MM-fitness/README.md

-# MM-fitness
+# MM-Fitness

-Fitness application for the final project of my AP degree in computer science
+Final project for Copenhagen School of Design and Technology.
+"# MM-fitness"